-Recommendation 5: Sanctions authorities should consider steps to standardise the way sanctions lists are formatted, shared and updated.
+Recommendation 5: Sanctions authorities should take steps to standardise the way sanctions lists are formatted, shared and updated.
 The use of sufficient and standardised identifiers should be encouraged to better facilitate identification, reduce false positives, and promote links between data sources.

-In the FSB stocktake and subsequent FSB stakeholder engagement, public sector and industry stakeholders highlighted technical challenges in complying with sanctions regimes as a key friction for cross-border payments.
+In the FSB stocktake and subsequent FSB stakeholder engagement, as well as in the public comments received in response to the consultation report, the challenges of complying with sanctions obligations is the most frequently cited issue affecting the cost and speed of cross-border payments.
+Among other issues, public sector and industry stakeholders have highlighted technical challenges in complying with sanctions regimes as a key friction for cross-border payments.
+Given that there are dozens of different sanctions authorities globally, each having their own data formats, standardising these and making the sanction lists machine-readable is much needed to ensure the effectiveness of sanctions.
 Listed designated parties may vary from one jurisdiction's sanction list to another and the format in which this information is shared is not standardised across jurisdictions.
 These discrepancies result in increased compliance costs as cross-border payments market participants must apply non-standard technological solutions to capture this information.
 Inconsistent and text-based presentation of sanctions lists can also result in a significant occurrence of false positives during sanctions screening.
 This reduces processes speed as legitimate payments must be manually investigated.
 It also diverts resources away from the timely investigation of payments that are of genuine concern.
 Standardised presentation of information in sanctions lists would allow cross-border payments market participants to invest more in standardised screening solutions.
-The use of standard unambiguous identifiers could materially reduce false positive rates and streamline screening processes.
-During additional FSB engagement with industry, stakeholders raised the matter of separate challenges arising from the conflicting and inconsistent regulatory requirements related to sanctions implementation.
-The legal requirements and related supervisory expectations may vary across jurisdictions, creating challenges in complying with sanctions obligations when processing cross-border payments.
-The issue of aligning legal and regulatory frameworks is recognised as a key part of ongoing FSB cross-border payments work although the recommendations included here focus uniquely on data-related aspects of sanctions implementation.
+In addition, the use of standard unambiguous identifiers could materially reduce false positive rates and streamline screening processes.
+The Forum could explore options to address the inconsistencies in data elements relevant for sanctions screening.
+Given the critical link between this work and FATF Recommendation 16 and FATF recommendations related to sanctions implementation, this work could be carried out in close coordination with the FATF and national sanctions authorities.